Student Code of Conduct

 Upon a finding of a violation of the Prohibited Conduct Section of the Student Code of Conduct, one or more of the following sanctions may be imposed:

-11.1 Expulsion permanently separates the student from the University and prohibits the student from ever attending the University, enrolling in any University courses and/or from being present on University grounds without the permission of the Director of Student Life.
+11.1 Expulsion permanently separates the student from the University and prohibits the student from ever attending the University, enrolling in any University courses and/or from being present on University grounds without the permission of the Senior Director of Student Life & Judicial Affairs.
 Expulsion will be noted on the student’s permanent record.
 A student who has been expelled from any University of Houston System component shall be ineligible to enroll at any other system component during the period of expulsion.

-11.2 Suspension prohibits the student from attending the University, enrolling in any University courses and from being present on University grounds without the permission of the Director of Student Life and Services for a specified period of time.
-A student suspended for prohibited conduct is not guaranteed readmission to the University, but shall petition the Director of Student Life and Services to review the student’s eligibility for readmission.
+11.2 Suspension prohibits the student from attending the University, enrolling in any University courses and from being present on University grounds without the permission of the Senior Director of Student Services & Judicial Affairs for a specified period of time.
+A student suspended for prohibited conduct is not guaranteed readmission to the University, but shall petition the Senior Director of Student Services & Judicial Affairs to review the student’s eligibility for readmission.
 Suspension will be noted on the student’s permanent record.
 A student who has been suspended from any University of Houston System component shall be ineligible to enroll at any other system component during the period of suspension.

 11.3 Deferred Suspension allows a sanction of suspension to be deferred to a specific date in the future.
 If a student is found in violation of any University rule while under the sanction of deferred suspension, the suspension sanction may be implemented immediately and additional conduct sanctions appropriate to the new violation(s) may be imposed.
-Students under the sanction of deferred suspension may be subject to additional restrictions identified by the Director of Student Life and Services.
-Failure to comply with the additional restrictions established by the Director of Student Life and Services will be considered additional conduct violations.
+Students under the sanction of deferred suspension may be subject to additional restrictions identified by the Senior Director of Student Services & Judicial Affairs.
+Failure to comply with the additional restrictions established by the Senior Director of Student Services & Judicial Affairs will be considered additional conduct violations.

 11.4 Disciplinary Probation is a sanction in which students are considered “not in good standing” with the University.
 Any further misconduct while on probation may result in additional disciplinary action up to and including expulsion from the University.
-Students under the sanction of probation may be subject to additional restrictions identified by the Director of Student Life and Services.
+Students under the sanction of probation may be subject to additional restrictions identified by the Senior Director of Student Services & Judicial Affairs.
 A sanction of probation is imposed for a definite period of time.
 Probation will be noted on the student’s permanent record during the period of probation.

 11.5 Revocation of Admission and/or Degree may be imposed for fraud, misrepresentation, or other violations of University rules in obtaining admission or a degree, or for other serious violations committed by an applicant or by a student prior to the awarding of the degree.